socloseeee/FastAPI-course/README.md

   ]
 }
 ```
-But if for example user enter negative price response will be given without errors to avoid this we should import Field and write smth like this:
+But if user enter negative price response will be given without errors to avoid this we should import Field and write smth like this:
 ```python
 class Trade(BaseModel):
     """